Frank Peretti: Impact

-In addition to creating the Christian thriller genre, Peretti's work has had an impact on Christian literature and culture.
-Christianity Today and the New York Times have stated his work has led the way for later Christian fiction such as the Left Behind series, which authors Tim LaHaye and Jerry B. Jenkins have acknowledged, as well as for fiction by Pat Robertson and Chuck Colson.
+In addition to creating the Christian thriller genre, Peretti's work has had a notable impact on Christian literature and culture.
+Phyllis Tickle, religion editor of Publishers Weekly, called Peretti "the daddy, the king of, the sine qua non of the contemporary evangelical Christian fiction, if you cut out inspirational from that category."
+Christianity Today and The New York Times have stated his work has led the way for later Christian fiction such as the Left Behind series, which authors Tim LaHaye and Jerry B. Jenkins have acknowledged, as well as for fiction by Pat Robertson and Chuck Colson.

 Connolly argues Peretti's writing opened the door for other evangelical fiction that is gendered as masculine.
-Peretti has stated that "Christian fiction used to be very nonconfrontative – you know, the young woman struggling against the rigors of prairie life meets a fine young Christian minister."
+Peretti "truly is the initiator of the male evangelical Christian fiction", noted Tickle in 1995.
+Peretti has stated the Christian fiction market previously wanted "prairie romance-type books" and "used to be very nonconfrontative – you know, the young woman struggling against the rigors of prairie life meets a fine young Christian minister."

 The editor-in-chief of the publisher Crossway Books has described Peretti's thrillers as being written for the Moral Majority, stating, "there are 35 or 40 million people in this country who are really upset with the way things are.
 For once, their side is not beaten down.
 They win."
 While his thrillers deal with war between angels and demons, the Los Angeles Times notes they also "[explore] other issues such as curricula used in public schools and attempts by a thinly disguised version of the American Civil Liberties Union to shut down a Christian school by charging that corporal punishment constitutes child abuse."
 Historian Crawford Gribben argues Peretti's work "certainly set the terms for the re-energizing and even the remilitarization, of evangelicalism"; others have noted his writings encourage readers to take political action.

-QAnon, with its messianic spiritual warfare overtones, has been connected to "the same culture previously captivated and emboldened" by Peretti's novels such as the Darkness series.